fsjavier/trip-split/README.md

 ### Structure

 #### Welcome menu
 * Displayed when the application is launched.
-The user will also have the possibility to return to this menu after different interactions.
+The user will also have the possibility to return to this menu in several ways.
 * Is shows a welcome message and a short explanation of what the user can do.
 * Gives the user the possibility to choose between:
     * Create a new trip.